python-restx/flask-restx/CONTRIBUTING.rst

 - your code should be mostly PEP8 compatible with a 120 characters line length
 - your contribution should support both Python 2 and 3 (use ``tox`` to test)

-You need to install some dependencies to develop on flask-restplus:
+You need to install some dependencies to develop on flask-restx:

 .. code-block:: console